boshek/rsoi/cran-comments.md

 ##April 07, 2017 Patch
 * Apologies I submitted the wrong version a few minutes.
 Sorry to waste your time.
 Please disregard previous submission and again sorry.
-* Change DESCRIPTION to state v0.1.1 as it previously stated v0.2.0 which was incorrect.
+* Change DESCRIPTION to state v0.2.1 as it previously stated v0.2.0 which was incorrect.
-* skipping a test on cran because it was taking too long and failing.
+* skipping a test on cran because it was taking too long and failing on debian.
 Test still passes.
 * proper referencing of url in download_soi documentation

 ## Resubmission